cerncas/hands-on-lattice-exercises/README.md

 - [CAS 2021 in Chavannes-des-Bogis](https://indico.cern.ch/event/1022988/)

-## Notes for the maintainers and presenter
+## Notes for the maintainer and presenter

 ### Edit the material